pouyio/zmk-config/readme.md

 This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
-It consists of a 36-keys base layout that is re-used for my cochofi (corne 36keys) sofle 58keys.
+It consists of a 36-keys base layout.

 This config uses [this external module](https://github.com/dhruvinsh/zmk-tri-state) for tri-state (swapper).
 Not included in official zmk.